Frequently Asked Questions

 - Following the final hearing, what kind of documentation is provided to the adoptive parents?
 In Georgia, in addition to receiving a Certificate of Adoption and/or certified copy of the final adoption decree, the prospective adoptive parents will obtain a new birth certificate reflecting the adoptive parents as the child’s parents and the child’s new name.

 - Can biological parents change their mind, or revoke their surrender, after signing the legal documents?
 Many states have a waiting period before a birth parent can sign a surrender (or relinquishment).
 In addition, many states have a certain period of time after signing in which biological parents can change their mind.
 In Georgia, biological parents proceeding in an independent adoption can sign surrender documents any time after a child is born.
 In an agency adoption, the biological mother and legal father of the child are not permitted to sign the surrender until 24 hours have passed from the birth of the baby.
 A biological father can sign a pre-birth surrender document in all types of adoption.
-In all adoptions, Georgia law gives the biological parents a ten-day revocation period in which they can change their mind.
+In all adoptions, Georgia law gives the biological parents a four-day revocation period in which they can change their mind.
 The last day upon which a revocation can occur must be a business day.

 - What happens to the adoption records?
 In Georgia, after an adoption is finalized, the adoption record is sealed.
 The original birth certificate is also sealed.
 The only way the record can be accessed is by court order or by following the procedures of the Georgia Adoption Reunion Registry.